-The following table lists the properties that must be specified:
+The following table lists the properties that must be specified, and optional properties:

 Property Description location Specifies the JNDI location where Oracle Application Server should bind the connection factory instance for application components. eisName Sets the name of the adapter to use.
-The adapter is defined in the Oracle Connect server using Oracle Studio, as described in "Configuring an Oracle Connect Adapter" on page 2-18. serverName Sets the TCP/IP address or host name where the Oracle Connect daemon is running.
+The adapter is defined in the Oracle Connect server using Oracle Studio, as described in "Setting Up an Oracle Connect Adapter" on page 2-29 serverName Sets the TCP/IP address or host name where the Oracle Connect daemon is running.
 The daemon runs on the computer specified at the beginning of "Setting Up the IBM OS/390 or z/OS Platform in Oracle Studio" on page 2-14.
-See Also: Appendix C, "Advanced Tuning of the Daemon" for details about the daemon. workspace Specifies to the name of an Oracle Connect server workspace to use.
+See Also: Appendix D, "Advanced Tuning of the Daemon" for details about the daemon workspace Specifies to the name of a Oracle Connect server workspace to use.
 The default workspace is Navigator.
-See Also: "Workspaces" on page C-7 for details about workspaces. portNumber Specifies the TCP/IP port where the Oracle Connect daemon is running on the server.
-The default port is 2552. userName Specifies a user who can access the Oracle Connect server.
-The (optional) user is defined in the Oracle Connect daemon configuration. • See Also: "Daemon Security" on page C-5 and "WS Security" on page C-15 for details about users allowed to access an Oracle Connect server.
+See Also: "Workspaces" for details about workspaces portNumber Specifies the TCP/IP port where the Oracle Connect daemon is running on the server.
+The default port is 2552.

-Property Description password Specifies a valid password for the user (optional) persistentConnecti on Set to true or false.
-When set to true, connections can persist across multiple requests or connection context changes.
-It is (optional) recommended to set this property to true. keepAlive (optional) Set to true or false.
-When set to true, the socket used for the connection is always kept open.
-It is recommended to set this property to true. firewallProtocol (optional) Specifies the firewall protocol used: either none or fixedNat (the Nat protocol using a fixed address for the daemon).
-The default is none. connectTimeout (optional) Specifies the connection timeout in seconds.
-The default is 0, meaning that there is no connection timeout. encryptionProtocol (optional) Specifies the name of encryption protocol to use.
-The default is null.
+Property Description userName (optional) Specifies a user who can access the Oracle Connect server.
+The user is defined in the Oracle Connect daemon (optional) configuration.
+See Also: "Daemon Security" and "WS Security" for details about users allowed to access an Oracle Connect server password Specifies a valid password for the user. (optional) persistentConnecti on persist across multiple requests or connection context (optional) changes.
+It is recommended to set this property to true. keepAlive Set to true or false.
+When set to true, the socket used for the (optional) connection is always kept open.
+It is recommended to set this property to true. firewallProtocol Specifies the firewall protocol used: either none or fixedNat (the Nat protocol using a fixed address for the (optional) daemon).
+The default is none. connectTimeout Specifies the connection timeout in seconds.
+The default is (optional) 0, meaning that there is no connection timeout. encryptionProtocol 71 (optional) default is null.
 The RC4 protocol is supported. encryptionKeyName Specifies the name of the symmetric encryption key to use. (optional) encryptionKeyValue Specifies the value of the symmetric encryption key to use. (optional)